 Last week’s post promised that we would reveal a weight loss plan that essentially works like gastric bypass surgery–but without the “surgery” part.
 This is a very doable weight loss program that does not require special foods or medications or even an overnight hospital stay.
 It is based on fitness expert Chris Powell’s recommendations featured on Dr. Oz’s website.
 Aside from saving you the cost and risk of a surgical procedure, the best thing about this weight loss plan is that you can customize it to fit your lifestyle.
 It starts with adding one simple step to your day and includes several little tweaks to enhance your weight loss results.
 Do them all, or just do the ones that fit comfortably into your schedule.

-While it may not bring quick weight loss, this program does offer immediate results that can be maintained.
+While it may not bring immediate weight loss, this program does offer fairly fast results that can be maintained.
 A family member was used as a guinea pig to try this trick out, and he lost 5 pounds in one week by just doing the one basic step.
 Of course, everyone is different and results will vary depending on the foods you eat and how active you are.
 Still, even if you could consistently lose a minimum of 4 pounds a month, adding one step to your day is worth it.

 The One Thing You Can do to Lose Weight